Awards and Honors

 Content Administrator: Linda Hammer, administrative assistant

 The newly redesigned web presence for BGSU Recreation and Wellness was a graphic representation of the re-branding that had taken place within the University beginning in the fall of 2009; uniting all departments with a distinct and consistent feel.
 The creative process for the 1000 + item redesign encompassed a six month period of time.
 The web developer and one student assistant conducted individual meetings with program coordinators for the nine distinct functional areas and the four facility directors resulting in a comprehensive list of updated information, documents, and files needed for the site.
-Challenged by the limitations in BGSU’s Content Management System, relationships were cultivated with the BGSU Office of Marketing and Communications and the BGSU Office of Web Development whose assistance was required for the changes and approval of unique and separate navigational necessities; a template all inclusive of left, sub, and right hand navigation.
+Challenged by the limitations in BGSU’s Content Management System, relationships were cultivated with the BGSU Office of Marketing and Brand Strategy and the BGSU Office of Web Development whose assistance was required for the changes and approval of unique and separate navigational necessities; a template all inclusive of left, sub, and right hand navigation.
 Beyond functionality, the developers personally shot and included over 400 new and unique images of patrons and staff and cultivated content and layout criteria including new web graphic standards, cascading style sheets, and other visual components.

 Winner of the NIRSA 2014 Recreational Sports Journal Award

-Dr. Stephen Kampf, BGSU Director of Recreation and Wellness, along with Erik Teske, former RecWell Staff Assistant, won the NIRSA 2014 Recreational Sports Journal Award.
+Dr. Stephen Kampf, BGSU Director of Recreation and Wellness, along with Eric Teske, former RecWell Staff Assistant, won the NIRSA 2014 Recreational Sports Journal Award.
 Dr. Kampf is pictured at the right at the 2014 NIRSA Annual Convention.

 2016-2017 Administrative Staff BG Best Award Winner